 Assistant Executive Director

 Sarah Krusen MA CCC/SLP CBIST has been a speech language pathologist since 2004, beginning her career at the Children’s Hospital of Philadelphia in The Children’s Seashore House as a speech language pathologist in neurorehabilitation and as an evaluating speech therapist on the Stroke Team.
-In the summer of 2007 Sarah started working at the is a speech language Bucks County Intermediate Unit #22.
 Sarah has continued to support individuals with brain injuries as they return to school and require support in schools due to their acquired/traumatic brain injuries as the Bucks IU BrainSTEPS Team Leader, and coordinator of their Brain Injury Programs.
 Sarah earned her undergraduate degree from Temple University in Speech Language Hearing Science.
 Where she was also part of Temple University’s women’s lacrosse team.
 She went on to complete her master’s degree at The College of New Jersey in Speech Language Pathology.
 She has since earned a graduate certificate from George Washington University in Transition Special Education and Brain Injury.
 She holds a certificate as a Certified Brain Injury Specialist Trainer through The Academy of Certified Brain Injury Specialists (ACBIS).
 Sarah has been involved in various roles for Camp Cranium since the start and as of 2022 has moved into the role as Assistant Executive Director.
 Since the beginning of her career working with families impacted by brain injury has shaped both her professional and personal life.
 Sarah feels that the programs Camp Cranium has to offer families and survivors is life changing not only for the families and children impacted by brain injury, but for the volunteers as well.

 Drew Meyer BSBA, NREMT-P